darklang/philip2/README.md

 # Contributing

+This project has a code of conduct - please read and abide by it.

-This is extremely alpha quality.
+Philip2 is extremely alpha quality.
 Contributions are welcome to improve this and make it more automated and less semi-automated.
 In order of priority:

-- add license
-- add CoC (standard one.
-Please assume it until I actually add the file)
 - add tests (read directory of elm files, check that they are identical to the ocaml file of the same name)
 - add CI
 - fix bugs
 - PRs welcome.

 # Known bugs